alex-page/bug-safari-svg/README.md

 > Safari feColorMatrix doesn't work with external a files

+This issue was found in *safari 11.1* and *Mac OS sierra 10.2.6*

 The example shows a red box three times:
-- Box one is using an embedded svg
+- Box one has an SVG filter using an embedded svg
-- Box two is using an svg file pointing to the ID
+- Box two has an SVG filter using an svg file pointing to the ID
 - Box three is the default state